Category Archives: Travel

 Euro Vacay Day 10-13: New Year’s Eve in Paris!

-Okay, so I’ve been posting these throwback blogs I’ve been meaning to share pre-pandemic and I know that we’ve just welcomed the new year but let me still share with you my very short Paris adventure when I welcomed 2020!
-I know, who knew that it would be a very eventful year!
+Okay, so I’ve been posting these throwback blogs I’ve been meaning to share pre-pandemic, and I know that we’ve just welcomed the new year, but let me still share with you my very short Paris adventure when I welcomed 2020!
+I know, who knew that it would be such an eventful year!

-After returning from my visit at the AuschwitzBirkenau camp, I immediately took one hot shower at my hostel and booked for an Uber to take me to the Krakow Glowny where I will be heading back to Czech Republic for my flight to Paris.
-The FlixBus trip getting back to Prague took around six hours and from Prague Zličín, I had to take another Uber to take me to the Václav Havel Airport for my flight via Czech Airlines to France.
+After returning from my visit to the Auschwitz–Birkenau camp, I immediately took a hot shower at my hostel and booked an Uber to take me to Krakow Glowny, from where I would head back to the Czech Republic for my flight to Paris.
+The FlixBus trip back to Prague took around six hours, and from Prague Zličín, I had to take another Uber to get to Václav Havel Airport for my flight via Czech Airlines to France

-I’ve arrived at Charles De Gaulle Airport around nine in the morning of the 31st of December, so I really had all the time in the world to make it to my hostel before the celebration begins in the evening.
-I was expecting a lot of people to be at the airport, but surprisingly it just about the usual amount of people I see inside some of the busiest airports I’ve been to, considering it’s a holiday.
-It was very easy for me to navigate it, and you can also ask for assistance particularly about which train is heading to Paris!
+I arrived at Charles De Gaulle Airport around nine in the morning on the 31st of December, so I really had all the time in the world to make it to my hostel before the celebrations began in the evening.
+I was expecting a lot of people to be at the airport, but surprisingly, there were just about the usual number of people I see in some of the busiest airports I’ve been to, considering it’s a holiday.
+It was very easy for me to navigate, and you can also ask for assistance, particularly regarding which train is heading to Paris!

-Ugh.
-Paris!
-I’ve been dreaming of visiting this place for so long and I was just very anxious and excited to explore the city since I’ll be spending four days in it!
-Too short, I know but I’m pretty sure that there’ll be a next time.
-I booked my accommodation at the Perfect Hotel & Hostel located at Rue Rodier.
-Making sure that I won’t get lost, I opted to walk there from the Gare du Nord station.
-It wasn’t that far and I was able to easily navigate the Google Maps streets of that part of Paris.
-You see, I really do prefer walking when going overseas!
+Ah, Paris!
+I’ve been dreaming of visiting this place for so long, and I was just very anxious and excited to explore the city since I’ll be spending four days here!
+Too short, I know, but I’m pretty sure there’ll be a next time.
+I booked my accommodation at the Perfect Hotel & Hostel located on Rue Rodier.
+Making sure I wouldn’t get lost, I opted to walk there from the Gare du Nord station.
+It wasn’t that far, and I was able to easily navigate the streets of that part of Paris using Google Maps.
+You see, I really do prefer walking when traveling overseas!
 Hah!

-The hostel was very quaint and clean and the room isn’t so bad.
-After spending days with other people at night, I was already used sharing space.
-After lying down for a bit, I decided to walk around the neighborhood first while the sun is out.
-It is still very cold, mind you but the day is just beautiful!
+The hostel was very quaint and clean, and the room wasn’t so bad.
+After spending days with other people at night, I was already used to sharing space.
+After lying down for a bit, I decided to walk around the neighborhood while the sun was still out.
+It was still very cold, mind you, but the day was just beautiful!

-That night, I’ve introduced myself to one of my room mates, a guy from Spain teaching English in Colombia who’s spending the holiday in Paris and asked him if he’d like to go out together.
-He and I decided to head near the Eiffel Tower site to celebrate New Year’s Eve but unfortunately, the traffic was terrible and it’d take us forever to get there so we decided to celebrate it at the Arc di Triomphe.
-It was a very exciting and unforgettable experience to say the least.
-I had a blast waiting along with everyone for the clock to chime in at 12midnight, the dawn of the year 2020.
+That night, I introduced myself to one of my roommates, a guy from Spain who teaches English in Colombia and was spending the holiday in Paris.
+I asked him if he’d like to go out together.
+He and I decided to head to the area near the Eiffel Tower to celebrate New Year’s Eve, but unfortunately, the traffic was terrible, and it would have taken us forever to get there.
+So, we decided to celebrate at the Arc de Triomphe instead.
+It was a very exciting and unforgettable experience, to say the least.
+I had a blast waiting with everyone for the clock to strike midnight, marking the dawn of the year 2020.

-On my next post… I’ll be posting my little walking tour in Paris.
-I didn’t get to see everything because it was cloudy, wet and cold but it’s still an experience that I’d treasure forever.
+In my next post, I’ll be sharing my little walking tour in Paris.
+I didn’t get to see everything because it was cloudy, wet, and cold, but it’s still an experience that I’ll treasure forever.

 My Unforgettable Auschwitz-Birkenau Day Tour

-I’ve never learned what the Holocaust meant in school.
-History lessons were very much compressed at my public elementary and high schools.
-My first exposure about the Nazi genocide against the Jews in Europe was the film Schindler’s List which I accidentally watched around 1997-1998.
-I’m not particular about the exact date but during that time, I was at the cusp of puberty.
-I was a very sensitive and emotional child and that film just touched something in me that stayed with me into adulthood.
+I never learned about the Holocaust in school.
+History lessons were very compressed at my public elementary and high schools.
+My first exposure to the Nazi genocide against the Jews in Europe was through the film Schindler’s List, which I accidentally watched around 1997-1998.
+I’m not certain about the exact date, but during that time, I was at the cusp of puberty.
+I was a sensitive and emotional child, and that film touched something in me that stayed with me into adulthood.

-I’ve tried learning more about it in high school, but the inept teaching and inadequate resources made me thirst for more until I went to uni where I finally got the scope of this terrible part of our history.
-I’ve read books, articles, news reels, film archives and tried to absorb as many information as possible.
-There were so many questions that I wanted to get answered but until this day, some of them remains unanswered, rather unanswerable.
-The whys and the hows are just too much and just unfathomable.
+I attempted to learn more about it in high school, but the ineffective teaching and inadequate resources left me thirsty for more until I attended university, where I finally grasped the scope of this terrible part of our history.
+I read books, articles, newsreels, and film archives, trying to absorb as much information as possible.
+There were so many unanswered questions that I wanted to address, but to this day, some of them remain unanswered, or rather, unanswerable.
+The ‘whys’ and the ‘hows’ are just too much and unfathomable.

-That is why this trip was extra special for me.
-To have the opportunity to visit Auschwitz and Birkenau, a couple of places amongst the thousands of Nazi concentration camps feels like a blessing somehow.
-It felt like it would answer some of the questions that I’ve had since I was a teenager and I feel that I’d be able to somehow connect with the victims of this horrifying human tragedy and most importantly, pay my respect by never forgetting about them.
+That’s why this trip was especially meaningful for me.
+Having the opportunity to visit Auschwitz and Birkenau, among the thousands of Nazi concentration camps, felt like a blessing somehow.
+It felt like it would answer some of the questions I’ve had since I was a teenager, and I felt that I would somehow connect with the victims of this horrifying human tragedy, and most importantly, pay my respects by never forgetting about them.

-For the record, I do not personally know a single Jewish individual but I do believe that as human beings, we have to acknowledge what transpired here and the rest of the concentrations camps around Europe because I believe that we owe it to the victims to keep their memories alive for all the time we have to be reminded what is at stake and what should be done to avoid such humongous tragedy in the human history ever happening again.
+For the record, I do not personally know a single Jewish individual, but I do believe that as human beings, we must acknowledge what transpired here and in the rest of the concentration camps around Europe.
+I believe that we owe it to the victims to keep their memories alive, to be reminded of what is at stake, and to understand what should be done to prevent such a colossal tragedy in human history from ever happening again.

 The tour started very early in the morning.
 It was freezing that day.
-I thought I was already accustomed to the cold but the weather that day made me lethargic for some reason.
+I thought I was already accustomed to the cold, but the weather that day made me feel lethargic for some reason.

-Took this picture of the beautiful Krakow morning while waiting for the bus to pick me up.
+I took this picture of the beautiful Krakow morning while waiting for the bus to pick me up.

-Auschwitz is located in Oświęcim which is 66 kilometers west of Krakow or around 2 hours from Krakow.
+Auschwitz is located in Oświęcim, which is 66 kilometers west of Krakow, or around 2 hours from Krakow.

-“Arbeit Macht Frei” over Auschwitz gate is one of the most recognizable symbols of the holocaust.
-It means Work Makes You Free, a very disturbing reminder of the Nazi cruelty.
+The phrase ‘Arbeit Macht Frei’ over the Auschwitz gate is one of the most recognizable symbols of the Holocaust.
+It means ‘Work Sets You Free,’ serving as a disturbing reminder of Nazi cruelty.

 These are Zyklon B cans, which contained the gas used as a killing tool in the gas chambers.